mozman/ezdxf/docs/source/concepts/units.rst

 This setting is independent from $INSUNITS, it is possible to set the drawing units to inch and use metric linetypes and hatch pattern.

+In BricsCAD the base scaling of the linetypes is only depending from the
+$MEASUREMENT value, is is not relevant if the unit is meter, centimeter, millimeter, ... and so on.

 .. code-block:: python